 Just like humans, not every horse matures at the same speed as its peers.
 Champion futurity trainer Mark Bugni offers some insight for dealing with immaturity in young horses and how to help them develop at their own speed.

-When Bugni gets a young prospect in for training, he says he can usually tell pretty soon how mature the horse is, even before he beings hauling it.
+When Bugni gets a young prospect in for training, he says he can usually tell pretty soon how mature the horse is, even before he begins hauling it.
 The key to keeping the horse intact mentally is not rushing the process—which can mean holding the horse over until it’s 5 instead of the traditional 4-year-old futurity year—or asking too much from the horse too soon.

 “Typically, I’ll just hold them over or I’ll take it easy and every time I feel like they get a little rattled coming out of the pen after we’ve made a run, I’ll just take it easy at home and do a lot of quiet station work, some pasture rides,” Bugni said.